Dr-Ake/Rimworld-Lantern-Core-Mod/Docs/HowTo_CreateLanterns.md

 ## 2) Create Abilities (AbilityDef)

-You can make abilities however you want, but the framework provides **generic Lantern technique comps** so most add‑ons don’t need C#.
+You can make abilities however you want, but the framework provides **generic Lantern technique comps** so most add-ons don't need C#.

 ### Always add a cost comp